aherbert/gdsc-smlm/docs/model_plugins.rst

 Note: The BIC penalises additional parameters more than the AIC.

-.. index:: computing the likelihood
+.. index:: Computing the Likelihood

-Computing the likelihood
+Computing the Likelihood
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The likelihood score is output directly when using a Maximum Likelihood Estimator.